The horizon is jagged with rocky peaks.

 At the end of the village, there is the monastery of Moni Agias Paraskevis.
 She’s the saint who in popular belief heals headaches.

 It is little more than a chapel, built right on the edge of the ravine, with a few small cells around it.
-All very intimate, collected, as per Byzantine tradition.
+All very intimate and collected, as per Byzantine tradition.

 And as per Byzantine tradition, there is a magnificent view.
 The kind of view that Orthodox monks have always known how to get.
 It helps to focus on meditation and prayer.